 4. Limit distractions.
 Focus your attention on your studies.
 Keep your phone and TV turned off during ‘lesson time’ and snoozing hours.

 5. Start small.
 Baby steps build momentum and make big projects seem less overwhelming.
 Break your work down into specific measurable tasks.
 You might spend a session learning how to conjugate verbs in the present tense or you might tackle that really difficult text sentence by sentence.

 6. Perform reviews.
 Work on your study skills.
 Ongoing reviews of your materials will help you to remember what you’ve studied and will show you how much you already learned.

 8. Take tests.
 Research shows that practice tests are one of the most effective ways to learn.
-My Udemy courses have quick tests and assignments, most other courses do as well, and if not, there are 100s of resources to be found online which should help you test what you have learned.
+My online courses have tests and exercises, most other courses do as well, and if not, there are 100s of resources to be found online which should help you test what you have learned.

 9. Create priorities.
 Respect your limits.
-If you’re adding coursework on top of your other responsibilities, give yourself adequate time for sleep and other essentials.
 Scratch some other items off your to do list if possible.
 If, however, you’re learning German for fun, make sure you still have enough time for other important work.

 Having Fun with Online Learning:

 1. Connect with others.
 You can still enjoy a sense of community while studying online.
 There are many online groups for German learners.
 I have a Facebook group Ask Angelika and you are very welcome to join.